 The Council may refrain from investigating a case under section 11a of the Danish Competition Act if the aid scheme at issue affects trade between member states of the EU.
 This procedure can be expected if the aid scheme at issue is being or has been assessed by the Commission under articles 107 and 108 TFEU, or if the Commission intends to do so in the near future.

 The Sønderborg Municipality case

-In a recent case before the High Court of Western Denmark in January 2015, the Court ruled that Sønderborg Municipality was entitled to obtain provision for guarantees placed for two district heating companies.
-The two companies had received guarantees without any underwriter’s commission for credit facilities of 440 million kroner and 114.8 million kroner, which the two companies respectively obtained for the purpose of financing the municipality’s heating plans.
+In a recent case before the High Court of Western Denmark in January 2016, the Court ruled that Sønderborg Municipality was entitled to commission for guarantees provided for two district heating companies.
+The two companies had received guarantees without any underwriter's commission for credit facilities of 440 million kroner and 114.8 million kroner, which the two companies respectively obtained for the purpose of financing the municipality's heating plans.

 Rules on sanctions

 In December 2012, Danish parliament passed an act on sanctions for competition law violations.
 The object of the act was to increase the fines for companies and individuals and to introduce custodial sentences in cartel cases.

 The amendment entered into force on 1 March 2013; the rules will apply to incidents after 1 March 2013 and to incidents commenced before 1 March 2013 and continuing after this date.

 As regards the increased fines, the following table shows the changes from 1 March 2013: